andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 you have confidence to work with these things directly, and to know what to google if anything else comes up :)

-I hope also that the completion and release of this article will assuage my ill conscience that has been plagued with guilt since 2015 :)

 Feel free as always to leave a comment or a [tweet](https://twitter.com/mstk), or find me the freenode `#haskell` channel, as *jle\`*.
 I always welcome feedback, suggestions, or questions!